PSPDFKit-labs/radar.apple.com/19167124  - PopoverContentControllerLeak/README.md

 Update July 9, 2016:

 Tested on iOS 9.3.2, not fixed.
-Tested on iOS 10.0b2, not fixed
+Tested on iOS 10.0 GM, not fixed.